-Glazing refers to the different glass options that are designed for different environmental conditions and home designs.
+Glazing refers to the different glass options designed for various environmental conditions and home designs.
 Depending on the architectural design and performance requirements, the glass may be clear, tinted, obscure, Low-E, or a combination of these options.

 Wood Windows versus Vinyl Windows

-Windows are constructed from either wood or man-made products including vinyl, fiberglass, and PVC.
-Wood windows are generally higher quality and considered more desirable from a design and aesthetic perspective, particularly when used in a log home or timber frame home.
+Windows are constructed of either wood or man-made products including vinyl, fiberglass, and PVC.
+Generally of higher quality, wood windows are more desirable from a design and aesthetic perspective, particularly when used in a log home or timber frame home.

-Most all of the homes designed by M.T.N Design and built by PrecisionCraft Log and Timber Homes use wood windows.
-When windows are built with a wood exterior, the wood must be primed and painted or covered in cladding (see aluminum cladding above).
-On the interior, the wood can be stained or painted, depending on your preference.
-Wood windows are made from a variety of wood species and grades, though clear select-pine, alder, or vertical grain fir is recommended.
+Most all of the homes designed by M.T.N Design and built by PrecisionCraft Log & Timber Homes use wood windows.
+Windows built with a wood exterior require priming and painting to protect them.
+Conversely, covering the wood with cladding offers protection as well (see aluminum cladding above).
+On the interior, the wood is stained or painted, depending on your preference.
+A variety of wood species and grades are used to manufacture wood windows, including clear select-pine, alder, or vertical grain fir.

-There are hundreds of window companies in the United States.
-It is important to select a company with a good reputation, and high quality and competitively-priced products that include a comprehensive warranty.
-Of course, the final decision is up to you; however, PrecisionCraft recommends Windsor Windows.
+The United States has hundreds of window companies.
+It is important to select a company with a good reputation as well as high quality and competitively-priced products that include a comprehensive warranty.
+PrecisionCraft recommends Windsor Windows; however, the final decision is up to you.
 Windsor offers a very high quality and broad product selection, including extruded aluminum cladding, at competitive prices.
 Their warranty is complete and comprehensive covering the frame, sash, and glass over an extended period.